Skip to content

 You might think: "Our team is small, knowledge is in everyone's heads, and it works fine."
 Sure, for humans.
 But if you're using an agent, accept this fact: the agent can't ask people.
 Everything it needs to know must be written down and placed where it can find it.

 This isn't about "writing more documentation."
 It's about "putting decision information in the right place."
 A 50-line ARCHITECTURE.md in the src/api/ directory is ten thousand times more useful than a 500-page design document in Confluence that nobody maintains.
+It's like a hand-drawn office map taped to your desk versus a beautiful architectural blueprint locked in a filing cabinet — the former is right there when you need it; the latter is technically superior but useless in the moment.

 Principle 1: Knowledge lives next to code.
 A rule about API endpoint authentication belongs next to the API code, not buried in a giant global document.
 Put a short doc in each module directory explaining that module's responsibilities, interfaces, and special constraints.
+Like library shelf labels — you want history books, go straight to the shelf marked "History."
+No need to search the entire library.

 Principle 2: Use a standardized entry file.
 AGENTS.md (or CLAUDE.md) is the agent's "landing page."
 It doesn't need to contain all information, but it must let the agent quickly answer three questions: "What is this project," "How do I run it," and "How do I verify it."
 50-100 lines is enough.

 Principle 3: Minimal but complete.
 Every piece of knowledge should have a clear use case.
 If removing a rule doesn't affect the agent's decision quality, that rule shouldn't exist.
 But every question from the cold-start test must have an answer.
+This is a delicate balance — not too much, not too little, just enough.

 Principle 4: Update with code.
 Bind knowledge updates to code changes.
 The simplest approach: put architecture docs in the corresponding module directory.
 When you modify code, you naturally see the doc.
 After code changes, CI can remind you to check if docs need updating.